jihyeo2/BeyondTheIMSICatcher/experiment/procedures.md

 ### c.
 Set up an APN point on your phone

-This part kind of got me off guard.
+This part kind of caught me off guard.
 It is because, unlike the phone settings that were shown in other guides, there were no way for my LG X4 phone to add a new APN point.
 Until I read that my carrier only allows it only if I place a foreign USIM in it.
 So, I did and finally it appeared as below.

 ![add apn](/images/add_apn.png)
 ![apn settings](/images/apn_settings.png)